TGT Oil and Gas Services: Company history

 TGT Diagnostics was founded in 1998 by Arthur M. Aslanyan and Georgy V. Vasilyev, former students of Nikolay N. Neprimerov, Professor of Physics at Kazan State University, who created his school of oil reservoir studies and engineering in the 1950s.

 In 1999, the company diagnosed its first well in an oilfield in the Republic of Tatarstan.

 In 2001, TGT Diagnostics expanded its operations worldwide and established the headquarters in the United Arab Emirates.

-2003 – first international contract, providing well diagnostics to an operator producing from the Lekhwair oil field, Oman's largest oil and gas producer.
+In 2003 – first international contract, providing well diagnostics to an operator producing from the Lekhwair oil field, Oman's largest oil and gas producer.

 In 2006, TGT develops an acoustic technique to determine fluid or Gas flow through the reservoir or through leaks from downhole well components.

 In 2011, TGT Diagnostics underwent a financial and technical audit and joined the investment portfolio of Lime Rock Partners.

 In 2011, TGT Diagnostics initiated a proposal to the TatNeft petroleum company to form a joint venture for oil redevelopment and generated a redevelopment project for the Bavly oilfield of Tatarstan.
 The company proposed pilot tests to be conducted using innovative oil recovery technologies in one of the oil areas operated by TatNeft.

 In 2013, TGT became an active member of the Smart city project and produced a plan to build an R&D Centre on an investment site in the project area.
 In 2013–2015, a research center and a production park were to be built on an area of 5 ha to accommodate modern research laboratories, a hotel and production and storage facilities.
 The company also planned to participate in the creation of an educational cluster allowing students, graduates and young specialists to have practical training and study.
 In 2015, all the plans were implemented at another location in the same city, where the company built its Technology Centre to accommodate 350 workplaces, with 100 of them in the company's manufacturing unit.
 The opening took place on 10 June 2015.

 In 2014, the company presented its key technologies at the Open Innovations international forum.

 In 2021, TGT Diagnostics wins Gold at the Transform Awards MEA 2021 by Transform magazine.

 In 2022, TGT creates flow diagnostics for horizontal wells.

 The company regularly participates in SPE's, ADIPEC, and other conferences, symposia and exhibitions, exhibiting and sponsoring international events.